Looking for a quick PVC repair? Need to quickly cap the end of a pipe? Tired of getting blue glue all over your hands?

-Q. How do they stay in place?
+How do push-fit fittings stay in place?

+Yes.
+Push-fit fittings include a rubber O-ring that fits tightly around the pipe.
 The compression fit of the rubber ring on the pipe creates a watertight seal.

-A. The push-fit mechanism is not removable, so, like glued PVC fittings, to remove these fittings you must cut the pipe on either side of the fitting.
+The push-fit mechanism is not removable, so, like glued PVC fittings, to remove these fittings you must cut the pipe on either side of the fitting.
 Please note that this type of fitting cannot be dry-fit for measurement purposes, as you can with glued PVC fittings, so don’t push them onto the pipe until you are ready to make the joint.

-A. Since there isn’t any glue that can be affected by water, PVC push-fit fittings can be installed in wet conditions.
+Since there isn’t any glue that can be affected by water, PVC push-fit fittings can be installed in wet conditions.
 While it is still necessary to shut off the water, you don’t have to worry about a small amount of water in the pipe.
 The main things to look out for are clean conditions and full engagement.
 So as long as the pipe is clean, these fittings can be installed.
-Just make sure to push the pipe all the way into the fitting to ensure that it is fully engaged and that the joint seals properly.
+Just make sure to push the pipe into the fitting to ensure that it is fully engaged and that the joint seals properly.

 How much PSI pressure will PVC push-fit fittings withstand?

-What sizes do these fittings come in?
+What sizes do push-fit fittings come in?

-A. PVC push-fit fittings are available in many of the same standard sizes and configurations as other PVC irrigation fittings.
+PVC push-fit fittings are available in many of the same standard sizes and configurations as other PVC irrigation fittings.
 The availability can be limited in some stores based on popularity, but the most commonly used fitting types and sizes are usually readily available.